Mroepke/Elk-Stack-Simulation/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network depicted below. test

 ![TODO: Update the path with the name of your diagram](images/diagram_filename.png)